Samukat/Data3001G2/README.md

 ### 4.1.
 Planning & Research

-- Conducted literature review on driver behavior, braking/throttle strategies, and racing simulations
+- Conducted literature review on driver behaviour, braking/throttle strategies, and racing simulations
 - Identified limitations in existing studies such as the paper by Struthers called Formula One Telemetry Analysis<sup>(2)</sup> where research focused more on use of microprocessors in the Formula 1 simulator for data analysis and data structure construction for real time data graphs rather than analysis and modelling for improved lap performance.

 ### 4.2 Other notes

 We aimed to create a Velocity vs Tire Direction feature representing the difference between the vehicle’s velocity vector and tire direction.
 However, this was not feasible due to missing or null velocity vector data, preventing reliable construction of the feature.

 Additionally, some cells in the final dataset remain NaN, as certain laps lacked specific data such as braking or throttle inputs.
-These laps were retained since they still contain valuable information that can be leveraged in modeling.
-Any further handling of missing values can be efficiently performed during the modeling stage.
+These laps were retained since they still contain valuable information that can be leveraged in modelling.
+Any further handling of missing values can be efficiently performed during the modelling stage.

-Finally, invalid laps (where the car went off track) were also retained, marked with a dedicated flag, to preserve potentially useful behavioral and contextual data.
+Finally, invalid laps (where the car went off track) were also retained, marked with a dedicated flag, to preserve potentially useful behavioural and contextual data.

 ### 4.3.
 Dataset Construction